MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 Current Channel (Broad): Devices will be offered updates only after the gradual release cycle completes.
 Suggested to apply to a broad set of devices in your production population (~10-100%).

+Critical- Time Delay: Devices will be offered updates with a 48-hour delay.
+Suggested for critical environments only.

 If you disable or do not configure this policy, the device will stay up to date automatically during the gradual release cycle.
 Suitable for most devices.

 Supported OS versions: Windows 10